VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 </details>

-To load the native functions directly from ntdll.dll, we need to load them manually from ntdll.dll.
+In case of the native-dropper we want to directly access the native functions in ntdll.dll.
+Because the functions from ntdll.dll are not directly available through the standard Windows API headers and libraries.
+They have to be loaded dynamically at runtime.

 This code part is not finished and must be completed by the workshop attendee.
 In the native dropper POC you will see, that the code for the native function ``NtAllocateVirtualMemory`` is already written and based on that schema you have to complete it for the other three native functions ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.
 <details>

 ```